geerlingguy/ansible-role-elasticsearch/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables are listed below, along with default values (see `defaults/main.yml` for default role variables, `vars/RedHat.yml` and  `vars/Debian.yml` for distribution specific variables):

     elasticsearch_version: '7.x'

 The major version to use when installing Elasticsearch.

-    elasticsearch_package_version: '7.4.2'

-The exact version to use when installing Elasticsearch.

     elasticsearch_package_state: present